The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Physical processes connected to the

-The IGM ionised fraction along the line of sight is expected to affect the inferred \galacc.
-In fact, more neutral sightlines are more opaque to \Lya photons (\ie their effective optical depth $\taueff$ is larger), decreasing the total transmitted flux.
-For this reason, following \citet{Garaldi+2019croc} the \galacc is typically normalised by the average transmitted flux, in order to factor out sightline-to-sightline variations in the average density (and, hence, neutral hydrogen fraction).
-However, this can create artefacts that need to be understood.
-To clarify this, we present in Fig.~\ref{fig:corr_tau} the \galacc computed for all sightlines in \thesanone (black solid line), using only the 100 most opaque ones (purple dashed line) and using only the 100 most transparent ones (yellow dashed line).
+We present in Fig.~\ref{fig:corr_tau} the \galacc computed for all sightlines in \thesanone (black solid line), using only the 100 most opaque ones (purple dashed line) and using only the 100 most transparent ones (yellow dashed line) and normalised by the average flux \textit{in the sample}.
 Comparing the dashed curves it appears clearly that the peak in transmissivity is larger in amplitude and located at smaller distances from galaxies when only the most opaque sightlines are considered.
 This might appear counter-intuitive given the interpretation of this as excess ionization (compared to the average) in the proximity of galaxies.
 However, this is a spurious effect of the normalization chosen.
-In practice, since each line of sight is not a fair sample of the distribution of densities and ionised fractions in the Universe, the normalization $\langle T(r) \rangle$ is larger (smaller) for the most transparent (opaque) sightlines, boosting the \galacc computed from the latter.
-This is shown explicitly in the Figure by the shaded regions (to be read against the right-hand-side vertical axis) that report the average transmitted flux as function of distance (without normalization) for the same two sightlines samples.
-It now appears clear that transparent lines of sight show approximately 4 times more \Lya flux than the opaque ones.
+In practice, since each line of sight is not a fair sample of the distribution of densities and ionized fractions in the Universe, the normalization $\langle T(r) \rangle$ is larger (smaller) for the most transparent (opaque) sightlines, boosting the \galacc computed from the latter.
+This is shown explicitly in the Figure by the shaded regions that report the average transmitted flux as function of distance for the same two sightlines samples but now normalized to the average transmitted flux \textit{in the entire simulation} (and therefore sharing the same normalization).
+It now appears clear that transparent lines of sight show approximately 4 times more \Lya transmission than the opaque ones.
 At the same time, the peak is located to smaller distances from galaxies, likely as a consequence of the increased absorption of photons due to the more neutral environment, which constrain this ionizing radiation-driven proximity effect to smaller distances.
-We discuss this in more details next.
+We discuss this in more detail next.